 For example, for a bank teller job you might say, "My strong mathematics skills, customer service orientation, attentiveness to detail, and ability to work with precision make this job an excellent fit for me."
 In subsequent paragraphs, you should provide examples of how and where you applied those skills.

 Review Your Resume

 Review your existing resume and make sure that you have incorporated as many statements about the preferred qualifications for the job as possible.
 List the highest priority phrases at the beginning of your descriptions to get the most attention.

 If you have a couple of jobs which are more qualifying than others, you might develop a lead category towards the top of your resume like "Related Experience" (if they are not your most recent jobs).
 Take a few minutes to update the descriptions of the jobs you've held.
 Jazzing up your resume job descriptions can make your resume much more impressive.

-If a candidate has experiences which fit those categories, then they might have headings like "Writing Experience" and "Event Planning Experience" and place the related experiences in those sections of the resume.
+If a candidate has experiences which fit those categories, then they might create headings like "Writing Experience" and "Event Planning Experience" and place the related experiences in those sections of the resume.
 Relevant headings will draw the employer's attention to key qualifications at a glance.

 During Job Interviews

 Prior to interviewing, review the list of qualifications you created when working on your job application.
 Be prepared to discuss the specific skills and assets you have during job interviews.
-You can also reiterate what qualifies you to be selected in your job interview thank you notes.
+You can also reiterate what qualifies you to be selected in your job interview thank-you notes.